Early Childhood Intervention Program (ECIP)

 A Speech Pathologist, Occupational Therapist, Physical Therapist and School Adjustment Counselor may provide services to the children who have an individualized education program (IEP).

 What are the criteria for community peers?

-In order to be considered for a placement in an integrated classroom for 2018-2019, the potential peers must be three years old by February 28th and a resident of Somerville.
+In order to be considered for a placement in an integrated classroom, the potential peers must be three years old by February 28th and a resident of Somerville.
 All peer students must be fully toilet trained with no pull ups.

 Parents/guardian should carefully consider the list of questions offered on this website to help them decide if their child would be a good peer for this program.